Meet our Team!

-Beck DeTrempe (they/them) is a queer non-binary disabled + neurodivergent person based in Orlando, Florida, USA.
+Beck DeTrempe (they/he) is a queer non-binary disabled + neurodivergent person based in Orlando, Florida, USA.

 Beck founded Basically Wonderful in 2021 after noticing a lack of accessible and intersectional spaces.
 They hope to continue to create more welcoming spaces and offerings that benefit their disabled & queer peers.

 If You Give a Trans Person a Book Club

 Gia (she/her) is a neurodivergent and queer black trans woman.
 She’s also more commonly known by the name “Gaia” in the Orlando community, and will happily answer to both names!

 Gia is a creative that likes to express herself through many interests.
 She’s also passionate about curating fun and creative safe spaces for members of marginalized communities to share and explore interests at no costs, risks, or pressure.

 She’s excited to meet you!

 Co-Facilitator of Disability (Is Not a Bad Word)

 I’m Caroline (they/she), a non-binary, multiracial individual.
 I have lived experience with mental illness/neurodivergence.
 I have a Bachelor of Sciences degree in Psychology from the University of Central Florida.
 I am recently certified as a Certified Recovery Peer Specialist in the state of Florida.
 In my personal time, I enjoy creating art, creative writing, reading, listening to music, thrift shopping, learning about spirituality/astrology, being in nature, and partaking in mindful movement (aerial yoga and Lyra).